Using URL Rewrite Module 2.0

 Using the module

-These articles cover the functionality of the URL Rewrite Module v2.0 and explain how to use it to accomplish common rewriting scenarios.
+These articles cover the functionality of the URL Rewrite v2.0 and explain how to use it to accomplish common rewriting scenarios.

 Walkthroughs